seanjgildea/SoftwareEngineeringNotes/docker.md

 - Everytime you run a new container you get a new unique ID
 - Containers are just processes
 - Docker bridge is a container level network that acts as sort of a VPC
+- Containers shouldn't rely on IP's for inter-communication
+-

 # Docker Commands